Berry Phase and Quantum Oscillation from Multi-orbital Coadjoint-orbit Bosonization

-{This result was long known for free fermions~\cite{xiao-shi-niu,Haldane2004}, and} we emphasize that our derivation only takes input from low energies~\footnote{\emph{A priori} one cannot use $\nu = \int f_0(p) dp/4\pi^2$ except for free fermions.} and applies even for interacting systems (see also Ref.~\cite{WangHughes2024}).
-In particular, it is well-known that the commutation relation \eqref{eq:comm} is unaffected by interaction effects~\cite{Fradkin2018,Else2021PRX,DDMS2022}.
-For Fermi liquids, $\gamma$ can be understood as the Berry phase of the \emph{quasiparticle}.~\footnote{In that context, \eqref{eq:ga} should not be confused with a similar-looking result found in previous studies~\cite{chen-son, Huang2024}, that the anomalous Hall conductance depends both on the \emph{single-particle} Berry phase $\gamma_0$ (by itself not measurable) and corrections from interactions.} Beyond, the relation \eqref{eq:ga} holds even for e.g., non-Fermi liquids.
+This result has been long known for free fermions~\cite{xiao-shi-niu,Haldane2004}, {and recently proven perturbatively for interacting systems via Green's functions~\cite{chen-prl-2017}.} Our {non-perturbative} derivation, only taking input from low energies~\footnote{\emph{A priori} one cannot use $\nu = \int f_0(p) dp/4\pi^2$ except for free fermions.}, applies even for interacting systems such as Fermi liquids and non-Fermi liquids~\cite{chen-prl-2017,WangHughes2024,SM}.

-\textbf{Discussion.---}The key result of this work, Eq.~(\ref{eq:F}), takes a similar form of the Lifshitz-Kosevich formula~\cite{LK1956}, with two important differences.
-First, the phase shift $\gamma$ in the quantum oscillations goes beyond the single-particle Berry phase for free fermions, and by \eqref{eq:ga} should {precisely match the static anomalous Hall conductance, which can be extracted from spatially-resolved transport~\cite{joerg-nonlocal}}.
-Second, the Berry curvature on the FS leads to a renormalized cyclotron frequency $\bar\omega_c(B)$ in \eqref{eq:bar} that is nonlinear in $B$ (due to both Berry phase and the magnetic moment), which alters the finite-temperature suppression of the dHvA amplitudes. {For $T\geq \bar\omega_c$, from (\ref{eq:bar}, \ref{eq:F}) there exists an additional $\lambda_2$ term in $A_k$: